jcomeauictx/srtmdata/README.md

 * failing that, will loop through all 14000+ SRTM quadrants and add them to the cart.
 * a minimum of 3 runs is necessary to complete all the steps.
+* not all steps are fully automated. in particular, the initial parts of the separate webapp that opens a folder on your machine to receive the zipfiles needs some buttons clicked manually. but once it starts downloading, you can just let it run unattended. and you will get an email alerting you to the availability of the download.

 ## Developer's notes
 * ["Unable to obtain working Selenium manager binary" using Debian selenium](https://forums.linuxmint.com/viewtopic.php?t=435499), [answer](https://stackoverflow.com/a/78940456/493161)